 ARTICLE A.2. – PAYMENTS PLATFORM SERVICE

-The Paybyrd platform delivers real time or near real time transaction processing capability over the Internet with a high availability service level applying to the Payment platform (as set out in SECTIONH).
-The Paybyrd Platform include reconciliation services for Transaction Acquired and Settled via Paybyrd, to help match processed Transactions with settlements received from the relevant Acquirers and Scheme Owners.
+The Paybyrd platform delivers real time or near real time transaction processing capability over the Internet with a high availability service level applying to the Payment platform (as set out in SECTION H).
+The Paybyrd Platform include reconciliation services for Transactions Acquired and Settled via Paybyrd Partner Financial institutions, to help match processed Transactions with settlements received from the relevant Acquirers and Scheme Owners.

-All Card Not Present Transactions shall be submitted to Paybyrd for processing through the Hosted Payment Page or iFrame as Payment Platform unless otherwise agreed in the Merchant Agreement.
+All Card Not Present Transactions shall be submitted to Paybyrd for processing through the Hosted Payment Page, Card Collect functionality or iFrame as Payment Platform unless otherwise agreed in the Merchant Agreement.
 All POS Transactions shall be submitted to Paybyrd to the API by means of a Paybyrd approved POS Terminal.

 The Merchant is obliged to ensure all data that Paybyrd requests to be provided for a Transaction, including those needed for fraud checks, are provided with each Transaction submitted for processing by Paybyrd.
 If the Merchant fails to provide the requested data with each Transaction, Paybyrd has the right to immediately suspend Transaction processing.
 Paybyrd may revise the required data needed to process Transactions from time to time by giving notice to the Merchant via the Customer Area as needed to be able to process such Transaction and conduct fraud checks.